AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 There are **two options** for installing the Tailwind and Venia base themes into your PWA Studio apps:

 **OPTION 1: Use the create-pwa CLI** — For new PWA Studio apps, [using the create-pwa CLI](../../tutorials/setup-storefront/index.md#run-the-scaffolding-tool) is the fastest way to install and configure Tailwind theming.
-The CLI adds all the theme packages and files you need so you can start customizing the new app with your own theme extensions and overrides.
+The CLI adds all the theme packages and files you need to start customizing the new app with your own theme extensions and overrides.

 **OPTION 2: Install and configure manually** — For upgrading existing PWA Studio apps, you need to manually install and configure the Tailwind and Venia theme packages and files.
+The instructions in [Install theme packages](#install-theme-packages) and [Create theme files](#create-theme-files) show you how.

 ## Install theme packages